 At the Academy, we believe student academic achievement is a shared responsibility for all staff, parents, students and school community members.
-As a school-wide Title I school, parents have participated in the development and design of this compact to reflect the needs and culture of the home of the students and is evaluated regularly for effectiveness as part of our continuous improvement processes.
-This compact outline the means by which the school and parents will build and develop a partnership to help provide high-quality curriculum and instruction in a supportive and effective learning environment that enables children to meet MI academic achievement standards and is aligned to our district-wide school improvement plan goals.
+As a Title I school, parents have participated in the development and design of this compact to reflect the needs and culture of the home of the students.
+All parent involvement policies are evaluated regularly for effectiveness as part of our continuous improvement processes.
+This compact outlines the means by which the school and parents will build and develop a partnership to help provide high-quality curriculum and instruction in a supportive and effective learning environment that enables children to meet Michigan's academic achievement standards and is aligned to our school improvement plan goals.